PopNorbert/MA/README.md

-I want an app where I can host my sports contests.
+My app hosts sports contests.
 On the main window I want to see a vertical list of all the contests.
 I want to be able to add a new contest by clicking a plus sign on the bottom of the screen, update the details of an existing one by clicking a pen icon or delete one from the list by clicking a trash can icon.

 A contest should have the following information:
 Name - Contest Name